Conservation Club, Inc.

 D.The last meeting of 2020 on October 7 at 6:30 pm will not have any food served this year due to Covid-19 concerns.
 The Conservation Officers will attend to answer questions and provide insight on Game Law changes.

-E. The Lake will be restocked with Catfish, Bluegills, Redears, Largemouth Bass, Black Crappie and minnows if Lake conditions are in order during late October/Early November timeframe.
+E. The Lake will be restocked with Catfish, Bluegills, Redears, Largemouth Bass, Black Crappie and minnows if Lake conditions are in order on November 18, 2020

 F. Three new Policies were ratified for addition to the Club Constitution and By-Laws at the September 16, 2020 meeting.
 They are A. Document Retention and Destruction Policy, B. Conflict of Interest Policy and Annual Statement C. Whistleblower Policy.
 All three policies are required by the Federal Government per revision to the Sarbane's Oxley Act in 2018.